dictation-toolbox/natlink/readme.md

 To install:
  - Install Dragon NaturallySpeaking
- - Install Python (32 bit required), and make sure to check the box to add it to your PATH
+ - Install Python (32 bit required) for your user and do not add to path.
  - Pip install your desired extra packages (e.g. dragonfly)
  - Download and run the Natlink installer
  - Put a .natlink file in your home directory (see example below)